Debunking "Non-Facts" - Clearing up a couple myths behind healthy choices.

 It makes a great headline.
 Kitchen cookware causes cancer!
 Mysterious chemical is slowly killing your entire family!
 More news at 11:00...

-The story behind this little rumor is a big chemical company (Dupont), a brand name (Teflon) and the chemical PFOA (perfluorooctanoic acid).
+The story behind this statement is a big chemical company (Dupont), a brand name (Teflon) and the chemical PFOA (perfluorooctanoic acid).

-PFOA is used by Dupont as an essential processing aid in the manufacture of non-stick surfaces called fluoropolymers (I'm going to call them "poly's".)
-"Poly's" impart valuable properties to materials, including fire resistance, water repellency and to provide non-stick surfaces on cookware.
+PFOA was used by Dupont for more than 50 years as an essential processing aid in the manufacture of non-stick surfaces called fluoropolymers (I'm going to call them "poly's.")
+"Poly's" imparted valuable properties to materials, including fire resistance, water repellency and to provide non-stick surfaces on cookware.

 Did you follow that?

-PFOA is used in the manufacturing process of non-stick cooking pans, but does NOT end up in the final product.
-That means you can't get CANCER from PFOA in non-stick cooking pans because they don't have PFOA in them!
+PFOA WAS used in the manufacturing process of non-stick cooking pans, but as of 2013, all Teflon products are PFOA-free.
+That means you can't get CANCER from PFOA in non-stick cooking pans because they don't have PFOA in them.